anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Ephesians 1.11-23** speaks of the 'glorious inheritance among the saints'.
 * **Luke 6.20-31** says 'your reward is great in heaven'.

-If All Saints' Day is celebrated on a Sunday, there may be a supplementary celebration on 1 November.
+If All Saints' Day is celebrated on a Sunday, there may be a supplementary celebration on 1 November:

 Years A, B and C